MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deactivate-guide.md

     > [!TIP]
     > If there are many guides, you can use the search box in the upper-right corner of the page, or the letter filters at the bottom of the page, to find the correct guide.

-## Activate, deactivate, or delete guide content (video, image, or 3D part)
+## Activate, deactivate, or delete specific guide content (video, image, or 3D part)

 1. Sign in to the instance by using your admin credentials.